My personal mission is to teach the next generation of analytics workers how to achieve better data comprehension.

 Upcoming in Part 2

 In my next article, I am going to explain how I regularly achieve improved data comprehension.
-I am going to talk specifically about the tools I use and how and why I choose to use them.
+I am going to talk specifically about two different methods you can use to achieve better data comprehension and why I mostly use one of the methods.
 If you have gotten this far in this article, thanks for sticking with me, and I promise to deliver some things you can use in your working life.

 Part 2 has now been published.
 Click here to read the article.